mrityunjayapv/CTF-Writeups/overthewire/bandit/bandit14.md

 ## Summary

-This challenge is the level13 for the Bandit series on OverTheWire, focusing on basic Linux command-line skills.
+This challenge is the level14 for the Bandit series on OverTheWire, focusing on basic Linux command-line skills.
 The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
 ---

 ## Approach

-Since this is an basic challenge, I planned to use basic Linux commands like `ssh`, `ls`, and `cat` to explore the server and retrieve the flag.
+Since this is an basic challenge, I planned to use basic Linux commands like `ssh`, `ls`, and `nc` to explore the server and retrieve the flag.

 ---